-Pembroke townhouse is a Dublin 4 hotel located on Pembroke Road in the prestigious Ballsbridge, just 20 minutes walk to Dublin city centre.
+Pembroke townhouse is a Dublin 4 guesthouse located on Pembroke Road in the prestigious Ballsbridge, just 20 minutes walk to Dublin city centre.

 Ballsbridge is a suburb of Dublin and is named for the bridge spanning the River Dodder on the South side of the city.
 The sign on the bridge still proclaims it as "Ball's Bridge" in recognition of the fact that the original bridge in this location was built and owned by a Mr. Ball!